-Where d{sj} measures the linear distance from school s to slum j' closest border.
-By using this weight, V{st} considers that each school is exposed to the whole city's violence, but gives a higher weight to the violence that occurs closer to the school.
-Therefore, a particular school is on the top of the distribution of exposure to violence if it is located closer to one or more slums with reports of armed conflicts.
-The school is otherwise less exposed to violence if it is surrounded by peaceful slums.
-We use the logarithm of V{st} as our main measure of violence in order to reduce the influence of sharp outliers.
-We also use in robustness checks as an alternative measure of distance the weight $D{si} = 1$ if $d{sj} \leq x$ meters, which adds the violence of slum j only if it is within x meters from school s, where $x = \{5, 250, 500\}$.
+where d{sj} measures the linear distance from school s to slum j closest border.
+By using this weight, V{st} considers that each school is exposed to the whole city's violence but gives a higher weight to the violence that occurred closer to the school.
+Therefore, a particular school is on the top of our violence distribution if it is located closer to one or more violent slums.
+It can have relatively little exposure to violence if it is surrounded by peaceful slums.
+We use the logarithm of V{st} as our main violence measure in the empirical analysis in order to reduce the influence of sharp outliers.
+We also use as an alternative measure of distance in robustness checks the weight $D{sj} = 1$ if $d{sj} \leq x$ meters, which adds the violence of slum j only if it is within x meters from school s, where $x = \{5, 250, 500\}$.